Cost of Living in London — The Ultimate Guide

 In this guide, we explore how much it costs to live in London and explain how the city stacks up compared to others in the UK and across the world.

 1. The Average Salary in London

 Data from HM Revenue and Customs (HMRC) shows that the mathematical average (mean) annual salary in London is £43,500 for employees and £43,200 for those who are self-employed.
 This is not an accurate representation of how much people typically earn in London, however, as the figures are skewed by high earners.

 HMRC has also calculated the median income which more accurately shows what average Londoners earn.
 The median annual income is £27,300 for employees while it's £16,300 for the self-employed.
 Any Londoners who earn the median income for employees can expect to take home £22,226 per year, leaving them with £1,852 per month to live on.

 This middle figure sits at the 50th percentile and so half of people earn more while half earn less.
-The figures only account for UK taxpayers, so it's worth noting that there are a considerable number of people who earn less than £12,570 (the income tax personal allowance for the 2021/2022 tax year).
+The figures only account for UK taxpayers, so it's worth noting that there are a considerable number of people who earn less than £12,570 (the current income tax personal allowance).